“Excellent at cutting to the heart of the matter and very user-friendly”

 - 2008-2009: (High Court and CA) acted for French insurers in intra-insurer dispute regarding application of Judgment Regulation

 - 2007-2008: acted for insurers (High Court and Court of Appeal) resisting late claim made on tour operator's liability policy, arguing issues of insurers' election/ estoppel

 - 2007-8: advised (led by George Leggatt QC) on the handling of a £400m claim under a bankers' liability policy, acted (led by Christopher Symons QC) in a reinsurance arbitration before a trade panel in Bermuda.

 - 2003-5: acted for major insurance companies in London arbitrations resisting £500 million claim by insured on XL credit insurance

 - 2003-5: acted for reinsurers resisting multi-million claims in respect of clean-up costs arising from "Exxon Valdez" disaster.

 - 1994-1997: advised and acted in litigation & Lloyd's arbitrations arising from LMX spiral.

-- Richard has also acted and advised in many professional negligence claims made against banks, underwriters and insurance brokers (including Lipkin Gorman 1 WLR 1340, Berriman LRLR 426; Alliance Marine v G E Frankona EWHC 101 (Comm)).
-Currently acting for nightclub in claim against insurance broker arising out of fire policy.
+- Richard has also acted and advised in many professional negligence claims made against banks, underwriters and insurance brokers (including Lipkin Gorman 1 WLR 1340, Berriman LRLR 426; Alliance Marine v G E Frankona EWHC 101 (Comm), Sugar Hut v A J Insurance EWHC 3352 (Comm) and UBS AG v KWL EWHC 3615 (Comm)).

 - Has acted and advised in solicitors' negligence disputes, some involving consumer credit issues (including Western Accident v Philpott [Lawtel 17 LTL 17.9.02] Car Crash v Branton Edwards EWCA Civ 634).